 Access to services - Being close to schools, jobs and amenities like shopping, restaurants and entertainment is important to a lot of buyers and will greatly influence home values.
 So when it comes to holding their value, these regions usually appreciate the best.

-Recent home sales - You should receive facts and figures on the recent real estate sales in the districts that you're interested in from your REALTOR®.
-You'll want to know things like how long a house stays on the market and asking price versus selling price.
+Recent sales - Your real estate agent should provide you with figures on the recent real estate sales in the districts that you're interested in.
+You'll want to know average time on market, selling versus listing price and more.

-The appreciation history - Is the community believed to be desirable because of its location or affordability?
-Have home prices gone up or down over the last 5-10 years?
+The appreciation history - Is the community thought to be desirable because of its location or affordability?
+Have home prices increased or decreased over the last 5-10 years?

-The local economy - Are local businesses hiring?
-Have companies moved into or away from an area?
-Is there a fair blend of jobs in an area, or does it rely on just one industry?
-Is the blend of commercial and residential development changing?
-All these play a role.
+Economic factors - Have businesses moved into or away from an area?
+Are local companies hiring?
+Is there a nice combination of job types in an area, or does it rely on just one industry?
+These items play a role.